erf/csv_localizations/README.md

 ## Format

+A [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file is a simple table-as-a-text-file with comma separated values as columns and new lines as rows.

+In our case columns represents translations for a specific language and rows represent translations for a given key.

 First row are supported language/country codes.
 First column are keys for localized values.

+Example table:

 | key  | en   | nb     |
 |------|------|--------|